flutter-tizen/plugins/packages/messageport/README.md

 ### Send message with local port

 To send message with local port use `TizenRemotePort.send()` method.
-Local port received by remote application can be use to send a response.
+Local port received by remote application can be used to send a response.

 ```dart
   final message = "This is a string message";